anvilsecure/nosymonkey/README.md

 I use CodeBlocks as my IDE (I know, old habits die hard) that's what those **cbp** files are.
 You can use it too :)

 ## Usage
+Just link with nosymonkey.lib or nosymonkey_verbose.lib (if you want output to stdout) and include nosymonkey.hpp in your file.

 I use C++ strings to handle memory because they are easy to use and you don't have to worry about freeing them.
 The exposed APIs so far are: